 “What can I do with a language major?
 How can I market my language skills to employers?
 Who can I connect with to find out more about career options related to language abilities?”

-If these questions have crossed your mind, check out African 275: Lead With Languages: Putting Your Skills to Work for Fall 2023!
-This 1-credit career development course will be taught on Wednesday from 4-4:50pm, and is open to students of all language backgrounds with Sophomore standing or higher.
+If these questions have crossed your mind, check out Intl St 275: Lead With Languages: Putting Your Skills to Work for Fall 2024!
+This 1-credit career development course is open to students of all language backgrounds with Sophomore standing or higher, and is taught every fall semester.

 Whether you developed your language abilities at home, abroad, or in an educational setting, learn how to leverage your language skills to maximize potential employment opportunities.
 Develop an understanding of transferable skills unique to language learners and work toward articulating these skills for resume, cover letter, networking, and interviewing exercises.
 Connect your enthusiasm for learning languages with your personal interests, skills, and abilities to begin exploring career pathways.
 Learn from peers, alumni, and other guest speakers with language majors and multilingual backgrounds who have succeeded in a variety of careers.